adelevie/iron_response/README.md

 This process means there a few important implications:

 - Response objects "sent" from workers should be JSON-parseable.
 This means sticking to basic Ruby objects and data structures such as `String`, `Fixnum`, `Hash`, and `Array`.
-- The these objects must be parseable, they can be fairly large.
-Though I haven't figured out exactly what the limit if any actually is, you really are only contrained by IronWorkers RAM and HD limits, and the bandwidth between the client (your computer), IronWorker servers, and S3.
+- Though these objects must be parseable, they can be fairly large.
+Though I haven't figured out exactly what the limit is, you really are only constrained by IronWorkers RAM and HD limits, and the bandwidth between the client (your computer/server), IronWorker servers, and S3.
+In an ideal setup, all three of these components are inside of Amazon's cloud, allowing you to get very fast throughput.

 One final gotcha: I haven't yet implemented a clean way to use the `iron_worker_ng` gem to declare dependencies.
 This should be done soon, though.